 CBD helps with arthritis, joint and mobility issues in dogs tweet this

-The main cause of arthritis is tissue damage caused by joint physical trauma, stress, infection, even the immune system disorder.
+The main cause of arthritis is tissue damage caused by joint physical trauma, stress, infection, even an immune system disorder.
 The most common joint disorder is hip dysplasia.

-Also, the blood vessels surrounding the inflamed joint become swollen and inflamed too, calcium deposits accumulate… It all makes the condition very painful, making our pets uncomfortable to move, even walk.
+The blood vessels surrounding the inflamed joints become swollen and inflamed and calcium deposits accumulate, all of which makes the condition very painful, making it uncomfortable for our pets to walk or move.

-Since CBD is known for its anti-inflammatory and painkilling effects, it has caught the attention of vets treating orthopedic illnesses.
+Because CBD is known for its anti-inflammatory and pain-killing effects, it has caught the attention of vets treating orthopedic illnesses.

-CBD helps our dogs battle cancer and tumors tweet this
+CBD helps our dogs with cancer tweet this

-Cancer and accompanying therapy can make a life of our dogs very painful and uncomfortable.
-Dogs with cancers and tumors undergoing therapy can suffer from pain, appetite loss, seizures and convulsions.
+Cancer and the accompanying therapy can make the life of our dogs very painful and uncomfortable.
+Dogs with cancers and tumors undergoing therapy can suffer from pain, appetite loss, seizures, and convulsions.

-The most common and conventional therapies for cancer in dogs are chemotherapy, surgery or (from recently) antibody therapy.
+The most common conventional therapies for cancer in dogs are chemotherapy, surgery or (more recently) antibody therapy.
 Sometimes therapies are used in combination.

 Like in humans, these therapies are very intense and hard on the body.
 That’s why more and more vets are recommending CBD to ease your dog’s way to recovery.

-Cannabidiol has what it takes to relieve fatigue symptoms improve appetite, reduce inflammation as well as relieve pain.
+Cannabidiol has what it takes to relieve fatigue, improve appetite, reduce inflammation as well as relieve pain.

 CBD helps heal glaucoma in dogs tweet this

 About 40 percent of dogs diagnosed with glaucoma lose their sight completely, despite the early diagnosis or treatment.
-High ocular pressure can also be treated to normal with CBD.
+High ocular pressure can also be reduced to normal with CBD treatment.

 CBD relieves seizures and epilepsy in dogs tweet this

-Epilepsy is medical condition that causes repeated seizures.
-This can be very frustrating experience for both you and your dog.
+Epilepsy is a medical condition that causes repeated seizures.
+This can be a very frustrating experience for both you and your dog.

-One minute your dog is just fine, the next it’s on the floor, drooling, uncontrollably shaking and twitching or being unconscious.
+One minute your dog is just fine, the next he’s on the floor, drooling, uncontrollably shaking and twitching.
 This usually means one thing— epileptic seizure, which can last from one to several minutes.

 Which CBD product is the best for my dog?

-Since CBD has become popular for both human and animal use, there’s a variety of products on the market.
+Since CBD has become popular for both human and animal use, there are a variety of products on the market.

-FDA tested some products and found that some of these products did not contain (almost) any CBD.
+FDA tested several products and found that some of them nearly didn’t contain any CBD at all.
 So before buying any product read the labels carefully, check all the information about the product on the internet and consult your vet.